h2oai/h2ogpt/docs/README_WINDOWS.md

    ```cmdline
    set PIP_EXTRA_INDEX_URL=https://download.pytorch.org/whl/cpu
    ```
+* Default install script uses cu121.
+For cu118, edit `reqs_optional/requirements_optional_gpt4all.txt` and comment-out cu121 and comment-in otherwise-similar cu118 wheels.
+For no AVX or ROC, do similar comment-in/out.
+* If you have a non-standard setup, then comment-out **all** llama_cpp_python lines in `reqs_optional/requirements_optional_gpt4all.txt`.
+You will do manual install at end.

 * Run [`docs\windows_install.bat](windows_install.bat) for full normal document Q/A installation.
 To allow all (GPL too) packages, run:
     ```cmdline
     set GPLOK=1